lummasharp/lumma-modules/README.md

-# Lumma Modules
+# lumma's modules

 Custom modules, improvements, and utilities for V5.

-This repository contains modules developed by Lumma, as well as modifications and extensions of existing V5 modules.
+This repository contains modules developed by lummasharp, as well as modifications and extensions of existing V5 modules.
 The goal is to provide useful automation, quality-of-life improvements, and experimental features that may not be included in the main project.

 ## Features